Pirate-Weather/pirateweather/docs/API.md

 Percentage of the sky that is covered in clouds.
 This value will be between 0 and 1 inclusive.
 Calculated from the the [GFS (#650)](https://www.nco.ncep.noaa.gov/pmb/products/gfs/gfs.t00z.pgrb2.1p00.f003.shtml) or [HRRR (#115)](https://rapidrefresh.noaa.gov/hrrr/HRRRv4_GRIB2_WRFTWO.txt) `TCDC` variable for the entire atmosphere.

 #### dewPoint
-In progress.
+The point in which the air temperature needs (assuming constant pressure) in order to reach a relative humidity of 100%.
+This is value is represented in degrees Celcius or Farenheit depending on the requested `units`.
+[See this resource for more information.](https://www.weather.gov/arx/why_dewpoint_vs_humidity)

 #### humidity
 Relative humidity expressed as a value between 0 and 1 inclusive.
+This is a percentage of the actual water vapor in the air compared to the total amount of water vapor that can exist at the current temperature.
+[See this resource for more information.](https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/relative-humidity)

 #### icon
 One of a set of icons to provide a visual display of what's happening.
 This could be one of: